BG3-Community-Library-Team/bg3-community/Tutorials/Visual/getting-started-with-visual-modding.md

 > use latest beta release
 {.is-success}

 > LSLIB is used for many things.
-Unpacking game/mod paks, converting various game file formats, creating paks, etc.
+Unpacking game/mod paks, converting between various game file formats and editable ones, creating paks, creating virtual textures, etc.
 >
 > (TODO: create/link page here on how to use various LSLIB functions) {.is-info}